 Clarence Brown Theatre

 The artistic vision for this production focuses on the meta-theatrical quality of the show.
-To accomplish this, all of the team’s designs and the acting are hyper-theatrical and exaggerated.
-For the lighting to enhance the theatricality, I chose to first light the set.
+To accomplish this, all of the team’s designs and the acting choices are hyper-theatrical and exaggerated.
+For the lighting to enhance the theatricality, I chose to light the set first.
 There are specials on every major scenic element: curtains, the false proscenium, the ropes, the pin rail, the back wall.
-Blue light emanates backstage as the running blues, letting the audience see the actors through the open doorways the scenic designer left.
-Practical elements like the portrait lights and the three chandeliers add life and dimension to the set.
+Blue light emanates backstage as the running blues, letting the audience see the actors through the open doorways that the scenic designer left.
+Practical elements like the portrait lights and the chandeliers add life and dimension to the set.

 Since the play is set in the 1950’s, I researched lighting methods and techniques that were popular at the time.
 One of the most popular methods, which is still in use today, was created by Stanley McCandless.
 His method uses two front lights, one with a cool color and one with a warm color, at 45º angles in order to create a dimensional white on the actors’ faces.
 The intensity of the warm and cool lights can also be manipulated depending on the mood of the moment.
-Because we conveniently had a chandelier above the center of the stage, I chose to use it as motivation for the warm system of lights and filled in with two cool systems.
-Since the chandelier was the motivation, the angles of the lights changed depending on which area they were focused.
+Because we conveniently had a chandelier above the stage, I chose to use it as motivation for the warm system of lights, filling in the shadows with two cool systems.
 This approach was particularly effective on the thrust stage because it means that all sides of the audience can see essentially the same show.